 A Family Sport

 What’s equally exciting for Chad is seeing all family members start to play tennis.
-He said it’s common for parents to be with their athletes at clinics and often they also decide to learn the game or improve their game with lessons.
+He said it’s common for parents to be with their athletes at clinics and then decide to learn the game or improve their game with lessons.

-Parents of a child in one of his clinics decided to start taking lessons themselves for the sole purpose of sharing tennis with their daughter.
-They take weekly lessons with Chad like other families are starting to do.
+Parents of a child in one of his clinics decided to start taking lessons for the sole purpose of sharing tennis with their daughter.
+They take weekly lessons with Chad who is happy to see family tennis becoming a trend.

 Chad observed that players often do not have their own tennis equipment and occasionally come with whatever equipment is available.
 “It may not be right for their level or playing style,” he pointed out.
 “They may need to change the type of ball they use, need a more appropriate racquet size, or need more basic skills before trying to play a game.
 It’s common that players’ first experience on the court is with family, just trying it out.”